minkeymouse/dfm-python/README.md

 ## Deep Dynamic Factor Models (DDFM)

-The package now includes support for **Deep Dynamic Factor Models (DDFM)**, which use nonlinear encoders to extract factors from observed data.
+The package includes support for **Deep Dynamic Factor Models (DDFM)**, which use nonlinear encoders to extract factors from observed data.
 DDFM is particularly useful when the relationship between observed variables and latent factors is nonlinear.

+**Note**: DDFM has a **separate high-level API class** (`dfm_python.DDFM`) from the linear DFM class (`dfm_python.DFM`).
+Both classes share the same interface (load_config, load_data, train, predict, plot) but use different underlying models.

 ### When to Use DDFM vs Linear DFM